-- 3.34 The Council applies a maximum parking standard for trip destinations and a minimum parking standard for residential dwellings.
-The Council would require development to include adequate parking provision.
+- 3.39 The Council applies a maximum parking standard for trip destinations and a minimum parking standard for residential dwellings.
+The Council would require any development to include adequate parking provision.
 The parking standard for C3 dwellings is a minimum and would require 1 space per 1-bed dwelling and 2 spaces per 2-bed plus dwelling.
 Visitor parking would be required at 0.25 spaces per dwelling.
-It is not clear from the application form or submission exactly how many of the proposed dwellings would be C3 dwellings rather than C2 and consequently a precise parking requirement cannot be calculated as a lesser parking provision requirement may be justified for C2 dwellings. - 3.35 The parking requirement for a care home would be 1 space per full time equivalent staff plus 1 space per 3 beds for visitors.
-Without knowing staff numbers a parking requirement cannot be calculated. - 3.36 The parking requirement for non-residential uses that would be applicable would be 1 space per 30 square metres of floor space for B1 (office), 1 space per 5 square metres for A3 (restaurant/café), 1 space per 14/20 spaces (depending on whether the A1 were a food store) for the A1 (retail) and 1 space per full time equivalent staff plus drop off facility for the D1 (nursery). - 3.37 Although a parking provision of 197 spaces is contained within the proposal description, at the outline stage it is not considered appropriate to impose a specific figure in the proposal description.
-If the application were to be recommended for approval it would be recommended that the parking provision figure be taken out of the description or a condition imposed to provide clarity that notwithstanding the reference to 197 spaces in the description, the consent did not require a specific number of parking spaces.
-Only when precise details of dwelling types C2/C3 and unit sizes 1, 2, 3-bed etc were known could a view be taken on the acceptability of a proposed parking provision. - 3.38 Disabled parking, parking for powered two-wheelers and cycle parking would also be a consideration at a later Reserved Matters stage if outline planning consent were to be granted.
+It is not clear from the application form or submission exactly how many of the proposed dwellings would be C3 dwellings rather than C2 and consequently a precise parking requirement cannot be calculated as a lesser parking provision requirement may be justified for C2 dwellings. - 3.40 The parking requirement for a care home would be 1 space per full time equivalent staff plus 1 space per 3-beds for visitors.
+Without knowing staff numbers a parking requirement cannot be calculated. - 3.41 The parking requirement for non residential uses that would be applicable would be 1 space per 30 square metres of floor space for B1 (office), 1 space per 5 square metres for A3 (restaurant/café), 1 space per 14/20 spaces (depending on whether the A1 were a food store) for the A1 (retail) and 1 space per full time equivalent staff plus drop off facility for the D1 (nursery). - 3.42 Although a parking provision of 197 spaces is contained within the proposal description, it would not be considered appropriate, at the outline stage, to have a specific figure stated in the proposal description.
+If the granting of outline planning permission for the proposal were to be considered favourably, it would be recommended that the parking provision figure be taken out of the description or a condition imposed to provide clarity that notwithstanding the reference to 197 spaces in the description, the consent did not require a specific number of parking spaces.
+Only when precise details of dwelling types C2/C3 and unit sizes 1, 2, 3-bed etc were known could a view be taken on the acceptability of a specific parking provision. - 3.43 Disabled parking, parking for powered two-wheelers and cycle parking would also be a consideration at a later Reserved Matters stage if outline planning consent were to be granted.